 Performance Units and Performance Shares.
 Performance units and performance shares may be granted under our 2014 Plan.
 Performance units and performance shares are awards that will result in a payment to a participant only if performance goals established by the administrator are achieved or the awards otherwise vest.
 The administrator will establish organizational or individual performance goals in its discretion, which, depending on the extent to which they are met, will determine the number or the value of performance units and performance shares to be paid out to participants.
-After the grant of a performance unit or performance share, the administrator, in its sole discretion, may reduce or waive any performance objectives or other vesting provisions for such performance units or performance shares.
+After the grant of a performance unit or performance share, the administrator, in its sole discretion, may reduce or waive any performance units or performance shares.
 The administrator, in its sole discretion, may pay earned performance units or performance shares in the form of cash, in shares, or in some combination thereof.